umbraco/UmbracoDocs/14/umbraco-forms/developer/configuration/README.md

 Forms tracks the forms rendered on a page in order that the associated scripts can be placed in a different location within the HTML.
 Usually this is used to [render the scripts](../rendering-scripts.md)) at the bottom of the page.

-By default, `TempData` is used as the storage mechanism for this tracking.
+By default, `HttpContext.Items` is used as the storage mechanism for this tracking.

-This can cause some issues when applying a Content Delivery Network (CDN) to your website, and as such an alternative is available using `HttpContext.Items`.

-To switch to this storage mechanism change the value of this setting from the default of `TempData` to `HttpContextItems`.
+You can optionally revert to the legacy behavior of using `TempData` by changing this setting from the default of `HttpContextItems` to `TempData`.

-We expect `HttpContextItems` to be the default option from Forms 14 onwards.

 ## Security configuration